 - Complete a scholarly project and present it in a public venue (with approval by TMC directors).

-- Participate regularly in the semi-monthly TMC Seminar.
+- Participate regularly in the semi-monthly TMC Seminars.